 Conduct the Workshop

-The workshop facilitator guides participants with readings, group discussions, examples, and role-playing exercises.
+The workshop facilitator guides participants with readings, media, group discussions, examples, and role-playing exercises.
 The facilitator does not lecture or serve as the primary expert; rather, he or she involves the participants in a discussion that allows them to have “ownership” in the workshop process and experience.

 Learn more about: